Blastomyces dermatitidis

 1. INTRODUCTION

 Blastomyces dermatitidis is a thermally dimorphic fungi originally isolated from cutaneous lesions.
 The teleomorph of Blastomyces dermatitidis is referred to as Ajellomyces dermatitidis.
-At 250C-300C, Blastomyces grows as a mold form with conidia and septate hyphae usually within 14 days; some strain grow more slowly.
-Mould form produce abundant conidia from aerial hyphae and lateral conidiophores.
-These conidia are spherical, ovoid, pyriform measuring 2-10 µm in diameter, resembling the macroconidia of Histoplasma capsulatum, the conidia of Blastomyces are smooth.
+At 25°C-30°C, Blastomyces grows as a mold form with conidia and septate hyphae usually within 14 days; some strains grow more slowly.
+Mould form produces abundant conidia from aerial hyphae and lateral conidiophores.
+These conidia are spherical, ovoid, pyriform measuring 2-10 µm in diameter, resembling the macroconidia of Histoplasma capsulatum.
+The conidia of Blastomyces are smooth.
 Thick walled chlamydospores 7-18 µm in diameter also may be observed in Blastomyces dermatitidis.

-On Sabouraud’s agar and other similar suitable media, at 250C-300C, B. dermatitidis grows as a white mold.
-Some strain grow slowly, do not spread widely over the agar surface and sporulate sparsely, other strains spread more widely reaching a colony diameter of 5-6 cm in 2 weeks, present a powdery or granular surface and sporulate freely.
+The yeast-like form of growth can be maintained in vitro by incubation on an enriched medium such as blood agar or even on Sabouraud’s agar at a temperature of 37°C. On Sabouraud’s agar and other similar suitable media, at 25°C-30°C, B. dermatitidis grows as a white mold.
+Some strains grow slowly, do not spread widely over the agar surface and sporulate sparsely, other strains spread more widely reaching a colony diameter of 5-6 cm in 2 weeks, present a powdery or granular surface and sporulate freely.
 Some strains become brown or produce a diffusible dark pigment.

 2. EPIDEMIOLOGY

 Blastomyces infection occurs at all ages with slightly higher incidence in 30s-50s of ages.
-It is seen in male more frequent than females.
+It is seen in males more frequently than females.
 No association with specific occupational exposure is recognized.

-This mycosis occurs mostly in the North America in particularly in St. Lawrence Ohio and Mississippi river valley and in Africa but are not limited to these area, is also reported from some part of Asia.
+This mycosis occurs mostly in North America, particularly in the St. Lawrence, Ohio, and Mississippi river valleys, and in Africa, but it is not limited to these areas; it is also reported from some parts of Asia.

 3. PATHOGENESIS